imperugo/imperugo.github.io/_posts/2014-05-21-bye-bye-wordpress-welcome-github-pages.md

 - dexter
 ---

-In the latest year I used [Wordpress](http://wordpress.org/) for my blog, but I never really liked it.
+During the last year I used [Wordpress](http://wordpress.org/) for my blog, but I never really liked it.
 I'm not in love with Wordpress and there are several reason that I try to explain here:

 - Maintenance;
 - Hosting;